bridgecrew-perf7/ML_with_Deployment/classificationProject/README.md

 # Project: Diabetes Prediction Project
-The goal of this project is to predict whether a person is diabetic or not.
+The goal of this project is to predict whether a person is diabetic or not taking into account the following medical parameters:

 List of Algorithms:
 - Logistic Regression.